Brookfield Property Partners

 Brookfield Property Partners L.P. is a limited partnership that owns office buildings and shopping centers/shopping malls, as well as minority limited partner interests in investment funds sponsored by affiliates that invest in other types of commercial property.
 It is headquartered in Hamilton, Bermuda.

 The partnership is a wholly owned subsidiary of Brookfield Corporation, but it has outstanding publicly traded preferred stock.
-The partnership owns a 35.89% general partnership interest in Brookfield Properties, while a 63.46% beneficial interest in Brookfield Properties is owned by Brookfield Corporation.
+The partnership owns a 35.89% general partnership interest in BGRE, formerly Brookfield Properties, while a 63.46% beneficial interest in BGRE is owned by Brookfield Corporation.

 The partnership was formed in January 2013 and in April 2013, Brookfield Corporation completed the corporate spin-off of the partnership.
 In August 2018, the partnership acquired the interests in GGP Inc. that it did not already own.
 In July 2021, the partnership once again became a wholly owned subsidiary of Brookfield Corporation.

 In 2023, approximately 65% of the partnership's revenues were generated in the United States, while 35% of revenues originated from Canada, Australia, the United Kingdom, Europe, Brazil and Asia.

 History

 Brookfield Corporation completed the corporate spin-off of Brookfield Property Partners in April 2013, with shares listed on the Toronto and New York Stock Exchanges.

-In June 2014, the partnership acquired Brookfield Office Properties via a tender offer.
+In June 2014, Brookfield Corporation acquired Brookfield Office Properties via a tender offer.

 In December 2014, Qatar Investment Authority invested $1.8 billion into the partnership in the form of preferred equity securities.

 In November 2015, Ric Clark became chairman and Brian Kingston became CEO.

 In July 2021, the partnership was acquired by Brookfield Corporation.
 The transaction was intended to simplify the company's corporate structure and accounting.